diinki/diinki-retrofuture/README.md

 I recommend using the included GTK theme, however for the icon theme you may pick whichever you like.
 The GTK theme is likely what would change most if I ever update this rice.

-## Alternate Configs:
+## Alternate Version:

-The `alternate_configs` directory contains alternate configs for alternate alternate designs of this rice. it's an alternate style for this rice which can be seen in the screen-shots below.
+The `alternate_version` directory contains alternate configs for alternate designs of this rice. it's an alternate style that incorporates blur and corner radii into the design, yet maintains the same colors.

-**Note**: Using the alternate version of kitty will require either using the alternate `hypr` config with `hyprland`, or installing `swayfx` so you can set-up blur; the alternate version of kitty wont look good without blur.
+**Note**: Using the alternate version will require either using the alternate `hypr` config with `hyprland`, or installing `swayfx` so you can set-up blur; the alternate versions wont look good without blur; which default sway doesn't support.

 ### 📜 License